A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: Cosmological Inflation

 The simplest approach to modeling inflation with a 3-form gauge field is to consider its 4-form field strength tensor as being Hodge dual to a scalar field.
 This duality allows us to express the 4-form as

 where $\lambda$ is a constant and $\Phi$ plays the role of an effective inflaton field.
+By substituting Eq. (\ref{Fdual}) into the higher-derivative action, this duality acts as the exact physical bridge, translating the 3-form couplings directly into the non-minimal conformal factor and the effective scalar potential.

 It is important to note, however, that the assumptions imposed on the 3-form field at cosmological and black hole scales differ significantly due to the symmetries of each background.
 In the cosmological case, we assume a homogeneous and time-dependent field configuration compatible with the symmetries of a Friedmann–Lemaître–Robertson–Walker (FLRW) universe.
 In contrast, the black hole analysis relies on a static, spherically symmetric ansatz.
 While these configurations might appear contradictory, they are valid within their respective regimes of applicability and are not expected to interfere with each other, as they describe physics at vastly different scales.
-Nonetheless, for consistency in our effective field theory, we assume that the higher-order coefficients $c_i$ appearing in the action are universal and apply across both setups.
+Nonetheless, for consistency in our effective field theory, we assume that the higher-order coefficients $c_i$ appearing in the action are universal and apply across both setups, allowing the thermodynamic positivity bounds to directly constrain the inflationary parameter space.

 In the context of cosmological inflation, the metric takes the form

 Substituting \eqref{Fdual} and \eqref{cosmetric} into the generalized action \eqref{paction}, we obtain the simplified form

 where \( m_P^2 = \frac{1}{\kappa^2} \) is the reduced Planck mass squared.
 The first term corresponds to the Ricci scalar in the FLRW background,